lcharette/UF_FormGenerator/README.md

-# Form Generator Sprinkle
+# Form Generator Sprinkle for UserFrosting 4
-This Sprinkle provides helper classes, Twig template and javascript plugins to generate HTML forms, modals and confirm modal bases on UserFrosting/ [validation schemas](https://learn.userfrosting.com/routes-and-controllers/client-input/validation).
+This Sprinkle provides helper classes, Twig template and javascript plugins to generate HTML forms, modals and confirm modal bases on UserFrosting/[validation schemas](https://learn.userfrosting.com/routes-and-controllers/client-input/validation).

 ## Install
 `cd` into the sprinkle directory of UserFrosting and clone as submodule: